Cellular Inhibitor of Apoptosis Protein 1: Function

 cIAP1 is an inhibitor of apoptosis protein.
 It directly ubiquitinates RIP1 and induces constitutive RIP1 ubiquitination in cancer cells.
 Ubiquinated RIP1 associates with the prosurvival kinase TAK1.
-When this complex is desubiquinated apoptosis is induced.
+When this complex is deubiquinated apoptosis is induced.

 The absence of cIAP1 means that RIP1 will remain nonubiquitinated.
 As a consequence RIP1 forms a cytosolic complex with the adaptor molecule FADD and caspase 8, which leads to cell death.
 When cIAP1 ubiquitinates RIP1 this molecule acts as a signal activating the canonical NF-κB signaling pathway.
 The activation of this pathway stops the noncanonical one and simultaneously the apoptosis.

 cIAP1 is important for the activation of MAPK signaling.
 MAPKs are involved in directing cellular responses to a diverse array os stimuli, such as mitogens, osmotic stress, heat shock and proinflammatory cytokines regulating cell functions including proliferation, gene expression, differentiation, mitosis, cell survival or apoptosis.

 cIAP1 is as well implicated in innate immunity.
 When NOD-like receptors are activated by bacterial peptidoglycans, they oligomerize and recruit cIAP1, cIAP2, TRAF2 and RIP2.
 This allows cIAP1 mediated ubiquitination of RIP2, which leads to an expression of proinflammatory genes.

 Other activities of the cIAP1 have been reported by Yanfei Qi et al. It has got a critical role in controlling β-cell survival under endoplasmatic reticulum (ER) stress.
 Studies show that when the protein is exposed to palmitate the concentration of cIAP1 decreases and, as a result, the apoptosis is no longer inhibited resulting in the death of the cell.
 ER stress increases cIAP1 expression in cancer cells through the UPR pathway, that is why, the induction of cIAP1 is suggested to be important for cancerous cell survival under stress conditions.